FreshKit.

 Customer Map

-As mentioned before, FreshKit needed new web pages to allow customers to use the new on-demand service.
-The sitemap below illustrates how I structured the webpages; including a new landing page, product search page, product detail page, and a checkout page.
+As mentioned earlier, FreshKit required new web pages to enable customers to utilize the new on-demand service.
+The sitemap below illustrates the structure of the webpages, including a new landing page, product search page, product detail page, and checkout page.

 Sketches